Environmental protection and children's rights

 Dubai, United Arab Emirates

-At 12-year-old Kehkashan founded her own organization, Green Hope, to work towards a sustainable future and climate justice.
-The organization runs a host of activities for children and young people, including waste recycling, beaches and mangrove cleanups, tree planting and awareness campaigns.
+At 12-year-old Kehkashan founded her own organization, Green Hope, to work for a sustainable future and climate justice.
+Green Hope runs a host of activities for children and young people, including waste recycling, beach and mangrove cleanups, tree planting and awareness campaigns.
 Its environmental academies and conferences have reached over 3,000 school and university students to date.
-Green Hope has grown into a truly international organization with over 1,000 youth worldwide engaged in its activities.
+Green Hope has grown into a truly international organization with over 1,000 young people engaged in its activities.

 The Tree of Hope

-Kehkashan uses every way she can to teach children about the need to protect the environment and to empower them to take action.
+Kehkashan uses every means at her disposal to teach children about the need to protect the environment and to empower them to take action.
 Alongside her practical activities and international advocacy, she has also written a book called “The Tree of Hope”, in which a young girl turns a desert landscape into an oasis by planting trees and persuading her friends to join in.

 “Planting trees is the simplest yet most effective way to diminish climate change and land degradation”

-Green Hope has planted over 5,000 trees worldwide to date.
-Alongside tree planting, she encourages children and adults to make a personal pledge to the tree of hope.
+Green Hope has, to date, planted over 5,000 trees worldwide.
+Alongside tree planting, Kehkashan encourages children and adults to make a personal pledge to the tree of hope.
 What will you do to create a more sustainable future?
 “Take that extra step,” she says, “walk that extra mile to get the future we want."

-Supported by the KidsRights Care and Study Fund, Kehkashan is attending university and still leading her own organization Green Hope.
-She is raising awareness globally and locally on the harmful consequences to the environment of human behavior and engaging young people to counter these effects.
+Supported by the KidsRights Care and Study Fund, Kehkashan is now attending university while continuing to run Green Hope.
+She is training for the future while raising awareness locally and globally of the ways human behavior is damaging the environment.
+Every day she inspires and engages young people in the fight to protect our planet.

-At this moment KidsRights is looking into possible projects to fund through the International Children’s Peace Prize Fund 2016, relating to children’s rights and environmental protection.
+KidsRights is currently looking for projects about children's rights and environmental protection to fund through the International Children’s Peace Prize Fund 2016.

 “Time is not on our side.
 We have to act now, or we will have polar bears under palm trees.”

-Kehkashan joined the The KidsRights Youngsters, a unique youth-led advocacy and awareness raising platform of the International Children’s Peace Prize winners, that aims to realise children’s rights, as outlined in the Convention on the Rights of the Child.
-As leading young changemakers, they act locally, speak out to world leaders, influence policy, and engage children and youth worldwide.
+Kehkashan is a member of The KidsRights Youngsters; a unique youth-led advocacy and awareness-raising platform of International Children’s Peace Prize winners, that aims to realize children’s rights as outlined in the Convention on the Rights of the Child.
+As leading young changemakers, they act locally, speak out to world leaders, influence policy, and engage children and young people worldwide.
+What these inspiring youngsters have achieved on their own is amazing.
+But that is just the beginning.
+With our support, their ambition to change the world can be limitless.

 The 16th World Summit of Nobel Peace Laureates - Bogotá, Colombia

-Together with KidsRights and fellow International Children’s Peace Prize winner Chaeli Mycroft, Kehkashan travelled to Bogotá to promote the power of children and youth as changemakers for peace.
-Over 600 students from 17 countries joined her at the Summit.
-Kehkashan powerfully spoke out on environmental sustainability, and participated in workshops for young changemakers to inspire and stimulate them to connect and showcase their own projects for peace.
+Together with KidsRights and fellow International Children’s Peace Prize winner Chaeli Mycroft, Kehkashan travelled to Bogotá early in 2017 to promote the power of children and young people as changemakers for peace.
+Over 600 students from 17 countries joined her at the summit.
+Kehkashan made a powerful speech on environmental sustainability, and participated in workshops for young changemakers to inspire and stimulate them to connect and showcase their own projects for peace.